zerotier/docs/docs/authentication.md

 Use the Password Reset flow.
 Click "forgot password" on the login screen.

 :::info Historical
-If you have not logged in to your account since 2019 Accounts were migrated to a new system in 2019.
+If you have not logged in to your account since 2019, accounts were migrated to a new system in 2019.
 Your networks are still there!

 Please try to create an account with the same email address you used before.
 :::